In our table assessment, we provide you with some data on the planets in our solar system, and get you to structure it into an HTML table.

 You are working at a school; currently your students are studying the planets of our solar system, and you want to provide them with an easy-to-follow set of data to look up facts and figures about the planets.
 An HTML data table would be ideal — you need to take the raw data you have available and turn it into a table, following the steps below.

 You can also see the example live here (no looking at the source code — don't cheat!)

 The following steps describe what you need to do to complete the table example.
 All the data you'll need is contained in the

 planets-data.txt file.
 If you have trouble visualising the data, look at the live example above, or try drawing a diagram.

 blank-template.html, and start the table off by giving it an outer container, a table header, and a table body.
 You don't need a table footer for this example.

 - Add the provided caption to your table.

 - Add a row to the table header containing all the column headers.

 - Create all the content rows inside the table body, remembering to make all the row headings into headings semantically.

-- Make sure all the content is inserted into the right cells — in the raw data, each row of planet data is shown next to its associated planet.
+- Ensure all the content is placed into the right cells — in the raw data, each row of planet data is shown next to its associated planet.